Five tips to a better partnership with your recruiter

 Stand out to employers as a candidate worth noticing by building a strong partnership with your recruiter.

-Every day, recruiters receive 100s of CVs for open positions, as well as calls, emails and InMails from candidates all with one aim—getting noticed.
+Every day, recruiters receive 100s of CVs for open positions from candidates, as well as follow up calls, emails and InMails aiming to help them get noticed.

 So, what can you do differently to make yourself stand out from the crowd?